-2. Take a drive and see how much wildlife you can spot // Considering the largest wild animal we have in the UK is a pony, I absolutely lost it when I saw my first herd of bison!!
-We also saw a lot of big horn sheep and deer.
-Unfortunately all the bears were hibernating, and the wolves and big cats are almost impossible to spot.
+Considering the largest wild animal we have in the UK is a pony, I absolutely lost it when I saw my first herd of bison!!
+We also saw a lot of bighorn sheep and deer.
+Unfortunately, all the bears were hibernating, and the wolves and big cats are almost impossible to spot.

-3. Go skiing or snowboarding // An hour north is Sleeping Giant Ski Area.
-It’s a tiny hill with two chair lifts, a small terrain park and a beginners learning area.
-It has some good off piste tree runs and if it snows you’ll have fresh tracks all day because it’s so quiet, perfect!
+An hour north is Sleeping Giant Ski Area.
+It’s a tiny hill with two chairlifts, a small terrain park, and a beginners learning area.
+It has some good off-piste tree runs and if it snows you’ll have fresh tracks all day because it’s so quiet, perfect!
 A day ticket costs $34, be sure to check opening times before you drive out there.

-It’s a hilarious mix of ice skating and skiing, you awkwardly shuffle forward with no edge to cut into the snow, with just enough grip to ascend up the smallest of inclines, and there is absolutely no stopping if you start going down hill.
+It’s a hilarious mix of ice skating and skiing, you awkwardly shuffle forward with no edge to cut into the snow, with just enough grip to ascend up the smallest of inclines, and there is absolutely no stopping if you start going downhill.
 But it’s a great workout, and a good way to get into Yellowstone National Park in the winter if you don’t want to pay for an expensive snowmobile tour.
 Rent them for $15 a day.

-6. Enjoy the scenery // If you have access to a car you can explore to your hearts content.
-The drive to Yellowstone it gorgeous (even if you can’t get into the park itself), it’s a short and pleasant drive to cross the border into Montana, or you can take one of the many off road tracks into the mountains or the impossibly flat Oregon Basin to see where you end up.
+If you have access to a car you can explore to your heart’s content.
+The drive to Yellowstone is gorgeous (even if you can’t get into the park itself), it’s a short and pleasant drive to cross the border into Montana, or you can take one of the many off-road tracks into the mountains or the impossibly flat Oregon Basin to see where you end up.

 My two weeks in America were brilliant.
-I finally got to spend a Christmas with my dad, and Amy and her family, drinking copious amounts of wine, eating too much food, paying Diablo for hours on end and a few terribly awkward rounds of Cards Against Humanity.
-So thank you Brian, Julie and Jonah for being so awesome and giving me a proper American holiday!
+I finally got to spend a Christmas with my dad, and Amy and her family, drinking copious amounts of wine, eating too much food, playing Diablo and a few terribly awkward rounds of Cards Against Humanity.
+So thank you Brian, Julie, and Jonah for being so awesome and giving me a proper American holiday!